Agomelatine: Pharmacodynamics

-Agomelatine resynchronizes circadian rhythms in animal models of delayed sleep phase syndrome.
-By antagonizing 5-HT2C, it disinhibits/increases noradrenaline and dopamine release specifically in the frontal cortex.
-Therefore, it is sometimes classified as a norepinephrine–dopamine disinhibitor.
-It has no influence on the extracellular levels of serotonin.
-Agomelatine has shown an antidepressant-like effect in animal models of depression (learned helplessness test, despair test, chronic mild stress) as well as in models with circadian rhythm desynchronisation and in models related to stress and anxiety.
+Agomelatine has shown an antidepressant-like effect in animal models of depression (learned helplessness test, behavioral despair test, chronic mild stress) as well as in models with circadian rhythm desynchronisation and in models related to stress and anxiety.
+Agomelatine has been found to resynchronize circadian rhythms in animal models of delayed sleep phase syndrome (DSPS).
 In humans, agomelatine has positive phase-shifting properties; it induces a phase advance of sleep, body temperature decline, and melatonin onset.